altocodenl/tagaway/qascript.md

 	Email when import done or stopped.

 ##Enabling Geo Tagging
-	- Enable geotagging from sidebar
+	- Enable geotagging from sidebar:
+		- On first batch of files uploaded/imported, on sidebar left, below the 'Years' semi tags:
+			- Enable Geotagging 	Maybe later
+			- 'Enable Geotagging' color: #5b6eff; text-decoration: underlined;
+			- 'Maybe later' color: #484848; text-decoration: underlined;
+		- If click on 'Enable Geotagging':
+			- Green snackbar: 'Geotagging enabled successfully.
+You can always change this from My Account'
+			- Both messages dissapear.
+Are replaced by location icons.
+		- If click on 'Maybe later'
+			- Green snackbar: ''Understood!
+You can always enable geotagging from My Account.'
+			-

-	- Enable geotagging from 'My acount'
+	- Enable geotagging from 'My acount' > see section for 'My account'

 ##View pictures
 	- All Pictures